cooklang/spec/README.md

 ### Canonical metadata

-To use your recipes across different apps, follow convetions how to name metadata in common cases:
+To use your recipes across different apps, follow the conventions on how to name metadata in common cases:

 | Key | Purpose | Example value |
 | --- | --- | --- |